zellular-xyz/zsequencer/docs/source/protocol.rst

 * **State Synchronization:** All nodes query peers for their latest *finalized* and *locked* transactions and sync to the highest known state before connecting to the new Sequencer.

+* **Finalization Overrides Lock:** If a node discovers a *finalization signature* that conflicts with its current *locked* state, it must drop its lock and adopt the finalized sequence.

 Security Justifications
 -----------------------